How I became a Patient Advocate

-I’m Nancy Wolkenfeld and my patient advocacy journey began more than 25 years ago when shortly after I married my husband, he suffered a severe brain injury.
-I spent ten months of our first year together in the hospital by his side, where he needed round-the-clock intensive care.
-My waking hours were spent learning how healthcare works and doesn’t work, educating myself about treatment options, overseeing his care, questioning everything I was being told by anyone related to his care, and making medical decisions on his behalf.
+My patient advocacy journey began 30 years ago when shortly after I was married, my husband suffered a severe brain injury.
+I spent ten months of our first year together in the hospital by his side.
+He needed round-the-clock intensive care.
+My waking hours were spent educating myself how our healthcare system works and doesn’t work, overseeing his care, questioning everything that was recommended related to his care, because I was making every medical decision on his behalf.

 My goal was to give everything humanly possible to help my husband recover as much as he could.
-After 10 emotionally and physically grueling months in the hospital – for both of us, I took him home.
-We were thrust into a complex world of un-chartered territory that required a depth of strength, love and compassion that I didn’t even know I was capable of.
-My husband could perform none of the basic activities of daily living on his own.
-He could not walk.
-He could not control his body.
-He could not talk to me.
-I immersed myself in everything I could get my hands on regarding brain injury, caregiving, medications, therapies, insurance policies, state and government resources & support.
-I became, and still am today, my husband’s voice.
+After these emotionally and physically grueling months in the hospital, I took him home.
+We were thrust into a complex world of unchartered territory that required a depth of strength, love and compassion that I didn’t even know I was capable of.
+My husband could not perform any of the basic activities of daily living; he couldn’t walk, feed himself or talk to me.
+I immersed myself in everything I could get my hands on regarding brain injury, caregiving, medications, therapies, insurance policy benefits and limitations, and as many resources & support services I could find.
+I became, and still am today, his advocate.

 I’ve been there.
 I know how intimidating, time-consuming, and frustrating navigating the healthcare system can be.
 My experience has been painful, but it taught me valuable lessons.
 I soon found myself helping friends and families get through some of their toughest medical experiences.
 I helped them find treatment facilities, residential care, and community services.
 I coached them on how to prepare for a doctor visit, or make sure they were getting the benefits to which they were entitled.
-I often stepped in at the worst of times.
+I stepped in at the worst of times.
 I listened.
-I was becoming a patient advocate.

-I discovered that these experiences have led me here—to a place where I can continue to effectively advocate for individuals and families who seek the best possible outcome for them or someone they love.
+These experiences have led me here—to a place where I can continue to effectively advocate for individuals and families who seek the best possible outcome for themselves or the person they love.

-Nothing makes me happier than when I’m asked by someone on my client’s healthcare team if I am a family member.
-This is when I am reminded I’m doing exactly what my heart is telling me [being a patient advocate].
-My mission is to provide the best possible outcome for each of my clients and that begins with treating them like a family member.
-I don’t believe it should be done any other way!
+Nothing makes me happier than when my client’s doctor or nurse asks if I am a member of the family.
+This reminds me that I am doing exactly what my heart is telling me to do.
+My mission is to serve as your guide and help you navigate towards the best possible health outcomes.
+This is achievable, because I treat my clients as though they are members of my own family.
+I don’t believe it should be done any other way.